mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ## ChangeLog

-- 2024-08-20: Removed requirement for URI to have three '.' separated parts.
-Replace usage of 'TLD' with 'top-level domain'. `{hostname}` now refers to the entire hostname, not just the `{subdomain}`.
+- 2024-08-20: Removed requirement for URI to have three '.' separated parts; these SRVs have stricter parent domain matching requirements for security.
+SRVs with three or more parts should have stricter matching requirements in next major version.
+Create terminology section.
+Remove usage of term `{TLD}`.
+The `{hostname}` now refers to the entire hostname, not just the `{subdomain}`.

 - 2024-03-06: Migrated from reStructuredText to Markdown.